Insights

 I · The Curve We Just Watched

-At Google Cloud Next 2026 last month, Sundar Pichai disclosed that 75% of all new code at Google is now AI-generated and approved by engineers, up from 50% last fall and roughly 25% in October 2024.
-In twelve months, the number tripled.
-In thirty-six months, software engineering went from a discipline where AI helped with autocomplete to one where AI writes most of the first draft.
+At Google Cloud Next in April 2026, Sundar Pichai disclosed that 75% of all new code at Google is now AI-generated, up from 50% in late 2025 and roughly 25% in October 2024.
+In eighteen months, that share tripled.

 Figure 01 / the trajectory in question